joe-reed/adr-tips/README.md

 Writing up what happened a long time after the decision has been made can lead to misremembered context.
 Actual consequences can be unconsciously written as predicted consequences, making the ADR seem prophetic and inaccurately portraying why a decision was made at the time.

 ### Enjoy! 😄
 If ADRs feel like a chore, you could be doing it wrong.
 Start with a few bullet points; don't write an essay.
 Chip away at the superfluous and revel in radical candor.
-In a few months, you'll find yourself wondering why something is the way it is, before experiencing the joy of finding a beautifully-written ADR that answers your question exactly.
+In a few months, you'll find yourself wondering why something is the way it is, before experiencing the joy of finding a beautifully written ADR that answers your question exactly.